hashgraph/hedera-sdk-reference/reference/core/Client.md

 Construct a Hedera client pre-configured for Mainnet access.

+Will initially be filled with a hard-coded address book for the consensus node network, but in the background the client will immediately attempt to update its consensus node network using an [`AddressBookQuery`](reference/network/AddressBookQuery.md) against the mirror network.
+If the query fails, the consensus node network will remain unchanged and the query failure will be logged.

 ---

 ##### `forTestnet` (): `Client`

 Construct a Hedera client pre-configured for Testnet access.

+Will initially be filled with a hard-coded address book for the consensus node network, but in the background the client will immediately attempt to update its consensus node network using an [`AddressBookQuery`](reference/network/AddressBookQuery.md) against the mirror network.
+If the query fails, the consensus node network will remain unchanged and the query failure will be logged.

 ---

 ##### `forPreviewnet` (): `Client`

 Construct a Hedera client pre-configured for Previewnet access.

+Will initially be filled with a hard-coded address book for the consensus node network, but in the background the client will immediately attempt to update its consensus node network using an [`AddressBookQuery`](reference/network/AddressBookQuery.md) against the mirror network.
+If the query fails, the consensus node network will remain unchanged and the query failure will be logged.

 ---